valters-tomsons/spectabis-next/README.md

 Plan is to implement most used and useful features of original Spectabis, improve code quality to encourage more contributions but most importantly, let me use PCSX2 again.
 [Began as a command-line frontend for the emulator](https://github.com/FaithLV/spectabis-cli), but that's too much effort for too little return.

+Currently, **this is not usable for end-users**.
+There's a graphical interface with game profile generation and boxart tile loading in UI.

 ## Current Technology Stack
 * .NET Core
 * Avalonia UI